Esri/arcgis-runtime-samples-android/blend-renderer/README.md

 ## How it works

-To apply a BlendRenderer to a RasterLayer:
+To apply a `BlendRenderer` to a `RasterLayer`:

-1. Create a Raster from a raster file.
+1. Create a `Raster` from a raster file.
-2. Create a raster layer from the raster.
+2. Create a `RasterLayer` from the `Raster`.
-3. Create a Basemap from the raster layer and set it to the map.
+3. Create a `Basemap` from the `RasterLayer` and set it to the map.
-4. Create a raster for elevation from a grayscale raster file.
+4. Create a `Raster` for elevation from a grayscale raster file.
-5. Create a blend renderer, specifying the elevation raster, color ramp, and other properties.
+5. Create a `BlendRenderer`, specifying the elevation `Raster`, `ColorRamp`, and other properties.
-	- If you specify a non-null color ramp, use the elevation raster as the base raster in addition to the elevation raster parameter.
-That way the color ramp is used instead of the satellite imagery.
+	- If you specify a non-null `ColorRamp`, use the elevation `Raster` as the base raster in addition to the elevation raster parameter.
+That way the `ColorRampz is used instead of the satellite imagery.
-6. Set the renderer on the raster layer with rasterLayer.setRenderer(renderer).
+6. Set the `Renderer` on the `RasterLayer` with `rasterLayer.setRenderer(renderer)`.

 ## Features